elixir-lang/elixir-lang.github.com/development.markdown

 ---
-title: "Development"
+title: "Development & Team"
 section: development
 layout: default
 ---

 # {{ page.title }}

+## Development

-In this section we outline the language's past and future development.
+This section outlines the language's past and future development.

 José Valim created Elixir in 2012 as a Research and Development project inside Plataformatec.
 Elixir's goal is to be [a productive and extensible language](/blog/2013/08/08/elixir-design-goals/) for writing maintainable and reliable software.

 Elixir runs on top of the Erlang Virtual Machine, which provides a scalable and fault-tolerant foundation.
 Elixir was designed to leverage this foundation without performance costs and aims to contribute to the wider ecosystem whenever possible.

-Elixir's source code is under the [Apache 2 License](https://github.com/elixir-lang/elixir/blob/main/LICENSE) and is maintained by the Elixir Core team, composed of four members: Andrea Leopardi, Eric Meadows-Jönsson, Fernando Tapia Rico, and José Valim.
-The source code and information for contributors can be found on [the language repository](https://github.com/elixir-lang/elixir).
-Special thanks go to Alexei Sholik, Michał Muskała, James Fish, and Aleksei Magusev who were previous members of the Elixir team.
+Elixir's source code is under the [Apache 2 License](https://github.com/elixir-lang/elixir/blob/main/LICENSE) and is maintained by the [Elixir Team](#team).
+The source code and contribution guidelines can be found on [the language repository](https://github.com/elixir-lang/elixir).

 Elixir v1.0 was released in September 2014 and a new minor version is released every 6 months, around May and November of every year.
 New releases are announced in the read-only [announcements mailing list](https://groups.google.com/group/elixir-lang-ann) with a link to the complete CHANGELOG.
 All security releases [will be tagged with "[security]"](https://groups.google.com/forum/#!searchin/elixir-lang-ann/%5Bsecurity%5D%7Csort:date).
 Security vulnerabilities should be disclosed to [elixir-security@googlegroups.com](mailto:elixir-security@googlegroups.com).
 Our [compatibility and deprecation policies](https://hexdocs.pm/elixir/compatibility-and-deprecations.html#content) are also documented.